 Dr. Laurie Coger on Protein Quality in Pet Food

-Welcome to my first blog for The Honest Kitchen!
+My name is Dr. Laurie Coger, and welcome to my first blog for The Honest Kitchen!

 Before I share today’s thoughts with you, I’d like to introduce myself.
 I’m Dr. Laurie Coger, a veterinarian from upstate New York.
 I practice integrative and proactive medicine at a local veterinary hospital, and run the Healthy Dog Workshop, an education orientated website where I offer my personal blog, articles, and consultation services.
 I also organize the Healthy Dog Expo, a live event focused on natural dog health.
 When I’m not working on one of those projects, I’m helping out businesses like The Honest Kitchen in spreading the word about all things relating to natural pet health.
 I share my home with four Australian Shepherds, Puck, Fame, Flare, and Pix.
 I’m sure I’ll be sharing stories about them in the future.